-In fact there is evidence to suggest that the more music and content you share with your fans for free, the more they will want to repay the favour in some way.
+In fact, there is evidence to suggest that the more music and content you share with your fans for free, the more they will want to repay the favor in some way.
 It’s called the reciprocity effect.

 My suggestion is that you make it as easy as possible for people to access your music on the platforms they prefer.
 If they don’t know your music, they can never love your music, and then they definitely won’t buy your music.

-Many steaming sites like YouTube and SoundCloud make it easy for you to upload your music to share, but to get onto platforms like Apple Music and Spotify you need to get a music licence.
-Fortunately there are many easy and very affordable ways to get your music onto all the major platforms without much hassle.
+Many streaming sites like YouTube and SoundCloud make it easy for you to upload your music to share, but to get onto platforms like Apple Music and Spotify you need to get a music license.
+Fortunately, there are many easy and very affordable ways to get your music onto all the major platforms without much hassle.

 You can use a service like DistroKid to add your music to the major streaming sites.

 There are many different music sharing platforms but you should seriously consider using at least the following:

 - Google Play